goodwithtech/dockle/README.md

 COPY test.json /app/test.json
 ```

-### CIS-DI-0010: Do not store secrets in Dockerfiles : FATAL
+### CIS-DI-0010: Do not store secrets in Dockerfiles

 > Do not store any secrets in Dockerfiles.

 `docker-guard` checks ENVIRONMENT variables and credential files.

-### CIS-DI-0011: Install verified packages only : WARN
+### CIS-DI-0011: Install verified packages only

 Not supported.
 It's better to use [Trivy](https://github.com/knqyf263/trivy).